 In Jaunary 1966, a man went into a Ford dealer in Bradford, Pa., and ordered a 1966 Ford Mustang hardtop in Sahara Beige, nicely optioned as a junior T-Bird set up for winter weather: the base 289 V8, automatic, limited-slip rear end and the bigger battery, with power steering, air conditioning, radio, a black vinyl roof, tinted windows, the “interior decor” and “visibility” groups, nicer seat belts and whitewall tires.
 His salesman filled out this order sheet, which I found at early-mustang.com, and sent it off to the factory.
 Take a close look at the order sheet’s entries: they’re numbered, either per box or small group of boxes, from 1 to 80.

 Believe it or not, people once communicated with computers by punching holes in pieces of cardboard.
 All the order sheets from all the dealers were “keypunched” by nice young ladies like these.
 (Men did not touch keyboards in those days, typing was “women’s work”.
 There were no boys in my school’s typing class, we had metal shop.)
 They entered the codes from order sheets onto 80-column punched cards, that Ford called “Vehicle Order Cards”, seen in the first photo.
 For example, the “ROOFS 23” order sheet entry means punch the pattern of holes for a “2” in column 23 for a black vinyl roof, or “3” for white, or leave it blank for no vinyl roof.
-They probably had two people punching two cards so the computer could compare them to catch keypunching errors.
+The woman at the right is keypunching the cards, the one at left is typing the same codes into a verifier that checks the card for errors.

 Here is an IBM 7094 mainframe computer in 1965.
 It had all the same components as the computer in your pocket, input, storage, processing and output, though it ran a thousand times slower than yours and cost several million dollars.
 They’d load a deck of, say, a day’s worth of Vehicle Order Cards in that card reader on the right and send their input to the computer, which kept its programs and data files, like previous VOCs, on those big tape drives.
 Programmers figured out how to get the computer to do all that production planning, figure out what to order from suppliers, what parts needed to be where at what times.
 Finally it printed out all these orders and build sheets on fanfold paper in the printer on the left.
 Clerks carried them to the material and production departments, and the assembly lines.